Table of Contents

 2. Autonomous Emergency Braking

-In the localization process, sensors along with a global positioning system (GPS), an inertial measurement system (IMS), and a wheel encoder are employed.
-Sensors are necessary to figure out very accurately where the car is on the road.
-Sensor fusion is employed to integrate the data from all the different sensors.
-By combining multiple sensors the quality of the data is improved but it is not always reliable.
+In the localization process, a global positioning system (GPS), inertial measurement system (IMS), and a wheel encoder are used.
+Sensors pinpoint where the car is on the road.
+Sensor fusion integrates the data from all the different sensors.
+By combining multiple sensors, the quality of the data is improved, but it is not always reliable.
 For instance, believing every obstacle report increases the vehicle’s visibility.
-However, the drawback to reduced “blindness” is that “ghost/phantom” obstacles are potentially introduced (i.e. sense an obstacle that is not actually there).
-The best approach to limit confusion is to have each sensor be better at a particular problem and trust that sensor over that particular regime of examination.
-The main sensor types used for autonomous driving are cameras, radar, and lidar vision systems.
-Other sensors that exist are ladar (laser radar), thermal, long-wave infrared (employs emitted light instead of reflected light), hyperspectral (consists of a camera that works in many color bands), ultraviolet, and sonar (sound waves).
+However, the drawback to reduced “blindness” is that “ghost/invisible/phantom” obstacles are potentially introduced.
+The best approach to limit confusion is to have each sensor be better at a particular problem and trust that sensor over that particular examination regime.
+The main types of sensors used for autonomous driving are cameras, radar, and lidar vision systems.
+Other sensors are ladar (laser radar), thermal, long-wave infrared (uses emitted light instead of reflected light), hyperspectral (consists of a camera that works in many color bands), ultraviolet, and sonar (sound waves).

-Radar, an acronym for radio detection and ranging, uses radio waves as the energy source, which are larger in wavelength compared with visible light waves.
-Due to radar’s larger wavelength, it is better suited to detect large obstacles, such as vehicles or pedestrians.
-Radar has the advantage of being able to see through fog, but, the downside of using light-based radar (lidar) is that it may detect exhaust smoke- an “invisible” obstacle.
-Lidar is often in scanning form- typically rotating at 10 rev/sec- where just one revolution scans the environment creating a 3D image.
-There are radar sensors behind the emblem on the front of the car that constantly monitor the distance of the car in front.
-As mentioned earlier, radar is used for AEB allowing the car to recognize if a collision is imminent.
-The system first warns the driver by an audio message and visual pictogram on the dashboard and if no action is taken the seat belt pre-tensioners will lightly tug the driver giving a physical warning.
-If there is still no action taken the system will apply strong braking.
+Radar, an acronym for “radio detection and ranging”, uses radio waves as an energy source, which are longer in wavelength than visible light waves.
+It is better suited to identify large obstacles, such as vehicles or pedestrians.
+Radar can see through fog, but unfortunately lidar, an acronym for “light detection and ranging”, can detect exhaust smoke.
+Lidar produces a 3D image by scanning the environment at 10 rev/sec.
+Behind the emblem on the front of the car, there are radar sensors that constantly monitor the distance of the car in front of it.
+Radar is used for AEB, which allows the car to recognize if a collision is imminent.
+The system first warns the driver with an audio message and visual pictogram on the dashboard.
+If no action is taken, the seat belt pretensioners gently tug the driver, giving a physical warning.
+If there is still no action, the system will apply brakes.

-Sonar, which was around before radar, is an acronym for sound navigation and ranging.
-This technique uses sound propagation to locate obstacles.
-The autonomous cars employ active sonar, which sends out a pulse of sound (ping) and listens for reflections (echoes) of the pulse.
-The pulse is generally created electronically using a sonar projector consisting of a signal generator, power amplifier, and electro-acoustic transducer/array.
-A beamformer is usually employed to concentrate the acoustic power into a beam which can then be swept to cover the search angles of interest.
+Sonar, an acronym for “sound navigation and ranging”, existed before radar and uses sound propagation to identify obstacles.
+The autonomous cars use active sonar, which sends a pulse of sound (ping) and listens for reflections (echoes) of the pulse.
+The pulse is usually generated electronically using a sonar projector, consisting of a signal generator, power amplifier, and electro-acoustic transducer/array.
+A beamformer is usually used to concentrate the acoustic power into a beam, which can then be swept to cover the search angles of interest.
 Another option is to use multiple beams.
-Sonar and radar sensors both have a limited field of view, but the range of sonar is only 6 feet compared with radar’s 200-foot range.
+Both sonar and radar sensors have a limited field of view, but the sonar range is only six feet compared to the 200-foot range of radar.
 Sonar’s acoustic frequencies range from low (infrasonic: 0.001 – 20 Hz) to high (ultrasonic: 20 kHz – several GHz).

 4.1.1 Edge Detection